Eden, North Carolina: Major industry and economy

-Eden has three downtown areas, concentrated in the former Leaksville, Spray, and Draper areas.
+Eden has three downtown areas, concentrated in the former towns of Leaksville, Spray, and Draper.

-Benjamin Franklin Mebane started the first of his six textile mills in the area in 1893.
+B. Frank Mebane, who had married into the prominent Morehead family, started the first of his six textile mills in the area in 1893.
 Marshall Field took over the company in 1912 and named it Fieldcrest.
 The company made textile products that included bedding: sheets and blankets.
 It employed more than 3000 people.
 After taking over Cannon Mills in 1986, the company became known as Fieldcrest Cannon; it later moved its headquarters and 110 employees to Kannapolis, North Carolina.
 Changes and restructuring were affecting the textile industry throughout the South, as companies moved manufacturing operations to areas with cheaper labor, including offshore.

 In 1997 Fieldcrest Cannon was sold to Pillowtex.
 Pillowtex closed its Eden plants in 2003, laying off the last 495 textile workers.

 Miller Brewing Company ran a brewery in Eden into the early 21st century.
 In 2012 it still employed nearly seven hundred people, and produced nine million barrels annually.
 Miller announced in 2015 that it was shutting down the brewery by September 2016.
 In September 2020, it was announced Nestle Purina will move into the old MillerCoors facility and will open in 2022.

-In February 2017, it was announced that the European-based German grocery store Lidl had broken ground on a store in Eden.
-It was expected to open in early 2018.
-As of April, 2019, the store had not opened.

-In 1980 the Eden Mall, an approximately 400,000 square feet shopping center, was constructed.
-The mall began to decline in the 1990s when its Kmart store closed.
-More stores began to shut down, culminating in the departure of Peebles in 2008.
+In 1980, the Eden Mall, an approximately 400,000 square feet shopping center, was constructed.
+The mall began to decline in the late 1990s when its Kmart store closed.
+More stores began to shut down, culminating in the departures of Peebles in 2008 and Belk in 2015.
 The mall's physical condition deteriorated over the following years.
 It was sold in 2013 and subsequently leased out to local businesses.
+In the late 2010s, the mall gained media attention and became an example of a "Dead mall" due to lack of stores in the mall and had no anchors left, the mall closed to the public in early 2020s.